Esri/calcite-design-system/conventions/README.md

 }
 ```

-This will fetch the varaible `var(--calcite-tabs-color-active)` from its nearest parent (in this case `<calcite-tabs>`) which will have the appropriate light/dark variables set.
+This will fetch the variable `var(--calcite-tabs-color-active)` from its nearest parent (in this case `<calcite-tabs>`) which will have the appropriate light/dark variables set.

 **Implemented In:**